 Justine Bateman is warning Hollywood to prepare

-In the midst of the 2023 Writers Guild of America strike, Justine Bateman has voiced her issues with the ensuing AI takeover.
+During the 2023 Writers Guild of America strike, Justine Bateman voiced her issues with the ensuing AI takeover.

 “The really kind of harsh reality of AI in the entertainment business is it’s trained on all of our past work, all of our scripts, our films, all these actors, performances, all of this, so it’s a regurgitation.
 It’s an amalgamation,” she told KTLA 5 in an interview.
 “You give it a task, and it spits out some new product based on all of our past work.”